When we invest in clean energy and electric vehicles and reduce population, more of our children can breathe clean air and drink clean water.

 He's not been a fan of President Donald Trump.

-And he reacted to the news of the target letter being sent to President Trump, uh saying the DOJ, they better have some damn good evidence to back this up.
+And he reacted to the news of the target letter being sent to President Trump, saying the DOJ, they better have some damn good evidence to back this up.

-Listen, there's a lot of people, conservatives like me, that are frustrated by things like the New York indictment.
+Now, there's a lot of people, conservatives like me, that are frustrated by things like the New York indictment, but there's no doubt that these things are a distraction to the former president.

 And I would just tell you, if I was the prosecutor bringing these charges, he better have some damn good evidence if you're going after a former president.